-No. Project Name Project Description Project Justification 7 ON BOARD CLIPPER R UPGRADES Investment Type: Cost (\$ thousands): Priority Score: Enhance \$9,300 14 Clipper readers allow riders to use their Clipper cards, a cashless form of transit fare that can be loaded with cash or connected to bank accoutn or credit card, to pay for fares on SFMTA as well as other regional operators.
+No. Project Name Project Description Project Justification 7 ON BOARD CLIPPER READER UPGRADES Clipper readers allow riders to use their Clipper cards, a cashless form of transit fare that can be loaded with cash or connected to bank accoutn The Clipper system is due to be replaced by 2019, however the existing equipment was installed in 2007 and has an operating Investment Type: Cost (\$ thousands): Priority Score: Enhance \$9,300 14 or credit card, to pay for fares on SFMTA as well as other regional operators.
 Replacement of the existing Clipper readers (approx. 3500 units) will needed by 2014.
 Currently the readers are not able to integrate with Radio and only support Clipper.
-Replacing the existing readers with units that integrate with Radio, support NFC (open payment), QR/Barcodes and are field proven will address future compatibility issues and current equipment performance issues.
-The Clipper system is due to be replaced by 2019, however the existing equipment was installed in 2007 and has an operating life of 5 years.
+Replacing the existing readers with units that integrate with Radio, support NFC (open payment), QR/Barcodes and are field proven will address future compatibility issues and current equipment performance issues. life of 5 years.
 The current equipment needs to be replaced to address its on going performance reliability issues.
 Replacing the equipment at this juncture will allow for integration to the new Radio system providing single sign on for operators and enable the agency to leverage newer technology as an adjunct to the Clipper system.
-8 Investment Type: Cost (\$ thousands): Priority Score: Expand \$11,500 11 Purchase of a Learning Management System (LMS) and related information technology (IT) infrastructure, establishing a permanent repository for training, testing, and certification of employee records.
+8 LEARNING MANAGEM Investment Type: Cost (\$ thousands): Priority Score: IENT SYSTEM Expand \$11,500 11 Purchase of a Learning Management System (LMS) and related information technology (IT) infrastructure, establishing a permanent repository for training, testing, and certification of employee records.
 Under this system, computer based training, reference information, and training materials can be delivered to an individual's desktop, to a workstation (kiosk type application), or as part of a classroom multimedia presentation.
 It features resource files for use within training presentations and programs (e.g., photos, video files, audio files, or reference documents) that are catalogued, retrieved, and distributed.
 This project will facilitate the development of new training programs, as well as the timely dissemination of computerbased training materials within the SFMTA resulting in a greater level of training and access to training materials across the agency